mm80843/T3.5/docs/Benef/PBN__Benef_1008.md

 # __Enhanced research effect__

-## Name of the Benefit

-Valuable insights into disease processes and improved understanding of disease

 ## Description of Benefits pertaining to Beneficiaries

 * [More innovative and effective treatment strategies and vaccines](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1122.md)